 The influencers in your niche can largely affect how people see your brand.
 This, as a result, can affect your sales drastically.
 This is why it is essential to keep track of these influencers.

-If some influencers really like your brand and they help spread a positive word for your brand, you can even partner with them and practice Influencer Marketing.
+If some influencers really like your brand and they help spread a positive word for your brand, you can even partner with them and practice Influencer social media marketing proposal.